apigee-127/volos-connectors/volos-pgsql/README.md

 Usage
 -----
 There are two examples below, one basic example and one that uses the ``avault`` (Apigee Vault) Node.js module, which is a secure local storage module.
-Apigee Vault is used to encrypt and decrypt sensitive login credentials sent to the backend database.
+Apigee Vault is used to encrypt sensitive login credentials sent to the backend database.

-### Simple example without Apigee Vault
+## Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-pgsql`` connector using the ``http`` module to proxy requests to the connector.
-Note that you need to specify your credentials and the database endpoint in plaintext (less than desirable).
+Note that you need to specify your credentials and the database endpoint in plaintext (not a best practice).

 ```
 var pgConnector = require('volos-pgsql');